 At this point we came to the end of my ride.
 I left Ali with a tract, Jesus & the Qur’an, and a Gospel of John.
 I asked him to please read both of these and to ask God to show him who Jesus truly is, and that I would also be praying for him and his family.
 Ali said he would read them both and thanked me for the conversation saying, “I have learned something new today.”

 The above is one of many “all paths lead to God” conversations that I have had over the years.
 Some have been more lengthy and in depth than the one I shared here, but for those of us who are living in Western countries where relativism is rife and the driving force behind religious pluralism, it behooves us to embrace Paul’s instruction to Timothy: “The Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness [that] God may perhaps grant them repentance leading to a knowledge of the truth.”
 (2 Timothy 2:24–25-ESV)

 When entering into a conversation where religious pluralism is the topic, we must always keep the person of Christ at the forefront of our minds.
 It is the Jesus of history, the Word made flesh, whose life, death and resurrection differentiate the Christian faith from all other religious worldviews.
 Author and apologist Dr. Kenneth Samples offers the following explanation on what makes the Christian faith stand out from all others:

-The following video clips from Ravi Zacharias and Andy Bannister, offer an in-depth insight into the issue of religious pluralism and tips on how we as Christian case-makers can address the topic when it comes up in conversation.
+The following video clip by Andy Bannister, offers an in-depth insight into the issue of religious pluralism and tips on how we as Christian case-makers can address the topic when it comes up in conversation.

 Aren’t all religions basically the same?-Andy Bannister